CenterBLC/N1904/docs/transcription.md

 # Nestle 1904 GNT - Transcription

 This page offers an overview of the transcription of the Nestle 1904 Greek New Testament (GNT) corpus, detailing how the original Greek text was made available as a dataset that can be used in [Text-Fabric](tf.md#start).
-It outlines the databse organisation and provides an overview of the linguistic annotations that are available.
+It outlines the datasets organisation and provides an overview of the linguistic annotations that are available.
+More information on the underlying data model is [found here](https://annotation.github.io/text-fabric/tf/about/datamodel.html).

 ## The database organization